ClearBlade/native-libraries/clearblade.md

  This call deletes the MQTT topic's message history.
 It has four options to set when you delete it. 'count' is the number of messages you wish to delete.
 For count = 0, all messages for that topic are deleted.
 You can also use the last or start and stop options to widen your search.
 The last option, an epoch timestamp in seconds, will retrieve and delete 'count' number of messages before that timestamp.
 The start and stop options, an epoch timestamp, will retrieve and delete the 'count' number of messages within that timeframe.
 For each case, you can set 'count' to zero or a non-zero value depending on how many messages you wish to delete.

- The return value is a JS object list, one for each returned item in the message history.
+ The return value is a list of objects, one for each returned item in the message history.

  * @param {string} topic: String that signifies which topic to search
  * @param {number} count: Number that signifies how many messages to return and delete; 0 returns and deletes all messages